aegatlin/skooh/README.md

 ## Explanation

-The goal of skooh is to version control your git hooks so you have a consistent way of triggering them across teams and development environments. `.git/hooks/` is not version controlled itself, but it is a straightforward, user-friendly, and git-approved way to managing git hooks.
+The goal of skooh is to version control your git hooks so you have a consistent way of triggering them across teams and development environments. `.git/hooks/` is not version controlled itself, but it is a straightforward, user-friendly, and git-approved way of managing git hooks.
 This means we _should_ use it for managing hooks.
 Skooh reads your `package.json` in order to prepare your git hooks.

 ### How the "prepare: skooh" script works